 In this paper, we present and share a new set of histopathological data, called DiagSet, containing the annotated regions of prostate tissues in the whole slide imaging (WSI) scans characterized by different Gleason degrees.
-We also present the structure and the results of operation of the individual as well as an ensemble of the convolutional neural networks appropriately trained for the classification of histopathological images of the prostate WSI.
-First, AlexNet, VGG16, VGG19, ResNet50 and Inception V3 networks were trained and their performance analysed.
-Second, these networks were used again but this time cooperating in an ensemble, wherein each classifier was trained with images of a different magnification factor, after which the individual probabilities returned by each network were combined to produce the final result.
-Then few rules has been developed and used to produce the binary diagnosis.
-For this purpose a discrimination rule has been devised, underpinned with the rules operating with the parametric and non-parametric statistical hypothesis testing methods for further response verification.
+We also present the structure and the results of the operation of the individual deep convolutional neural networks (CNNs) and vision transformers (ViTs) as well as an ensemble of the deep convolutional neural networks appropriately trained for the classification of histopathological images of the prostate WSI.
+First, AlexNet \cite{krizhevsky2012imagenet}, VGG16, VGG19 \cite{simonyan2014very}, ResNet50 \cite{he2016deep}, Inception V3 \cite{szegedy2016rethinking}, and ViT-B/32 \cite{transformer_16x16} networks were trained and their performance analysed.
+Second, these convolutional networks were used again, but this time cooperating in an ensemble, wherein each classifier was trained with images of a different magnification factor, after which the individual probabilities returned by each network were combined to produce the final result.
+Then few rules have been developed and used to produce the binary diagnosis.
 The best binary classification ratio obtained with the ensemble architecture is 94.58{\%}.
-An experiment was then conducted in which nine volunteer professional histopathology doctors participated, making individual diagnosis on a set of forty six anonymous WSI scans.
-Then the correlations of their responses were computed, as well as correlations of their responses in respect to the machine given diagnosis by the proposed method.
-The obtained measurements showed that, except one WSI scan, examination correlation of the machine response is within the correlation range obtained between the participating doctors.
+An experiment was then conducted in which nine volunteer professional histopathology doctors participated, making individual diagnoses on a set of forty-six anonymous WSI scans.
+Then the correlations of their responses were computed, as well as correlations of their responses with respect to the machine given diagnosis by the proposed method.
+The conducted statistical analysis showed that, except for one WSI scan, the examination correlation of the machine response is within the correlation range obtained between the participating doctors.